Forest Society Education Programs at Hay Forest Reservation & The Fells

 Co-sponsored by The Fells and Society for the Protection of NH Forests.

 Co-sponsored by Society for the Protection of NH Forests and The Fells.
 Members $10, nonmembers $15 per program.
-Advance registration required, please register early.
-To register, or for more information contact 603-763-4789 x3.
+Advance registration requested, please register early.
+To register, respond as "Going" to our Facebook event or call the Fells at 603-763-4789 x3.
+Cost: $10 for Members and $15 for non-members; per program.

 Co-sponsored by Society for the Protection of NH Forests and The Fells.
-Members $10, nonmembers $15 per program.
+Lunch catered by Blue Loon Bakery of New London, NH.
+Members $20, nonmembers $25 per program, picnic lunch included.
 Meet at the Gatehouse Kiosk.
 Advance registration required, please register early.
 To register, or for more information call 603-763-4789 x3.